mozilla/mozmlops/src/mozmlops/templates/README.md

     Please make sure the following:
     1. `applications.runtime_env`: This should either be empty or this entry shouldn't exist
-    2. `applications.import_path`: Should be correctly set based on the location of your Ray Serve app code inside the container (see Containerize step above)
+    2. `applications.import_path`: This should be correctly set to the path to your top-level Serve deployment
-    3. `applications.route_prefix`: Should be unique for your Ray Serve app on a Ray Cluster.
-It defaults to `/` and could be left as it is unless you are deploying multiple apps on a single Ray Cluster [which is not recommended](https://mozilla-hub.atlassian.net/wiki/spaces/DATA/pages/785514640/Deploy+inference+servers+to+production+GKE+using+Ray+Serve#Ray-Serve-application-to-Ray-Cluster-to-Kubernetes-cluster-mapping).
+    3. `applications.route_prefix`: This should be unique for your Ray Serve app on a Ray Cluster.
+It defaults to `/` and could be left as it is OR you can add a route prefix.

 3. [_Optional but recommended_] Add this Serve config file to your “application repo”

 Here is the [Serve config file](./serve_config.yaml) for the template Ray Serve app.

+> [!
+IMPORTANT]
-The content of the Serve config file will be used during the steps in “function specific repo”.
+> The content of the Serve config file will be used during the steps in “function specific repo”.

 #### [_Optional but highly recommended_] Test containerized Ray Serve app locally
-As the contents of Serve config file and Dockerfile created in previous steps will be used for production deployment, it is highly recommended to test them locally first.
+The Serve config file contents and the Dockerfile created in previous steps will be used for production deployment.
+Therefore, it is highly recommended to test them locally first.

 1. Build the docker image locally using [docker build](https://docs.docker.com/reference/cli/docker/buildx/build/) command:
     ```sh
     docker build -t template_rayserve_image:v1 -f Dockerfile-rayserve .
     ```
 2. Run a container from the image using [docker run](https://docs.docker.com/reference/cli/docker/container/run/) command and start the Ray Serve app locally by running the [serve run](https://docs.ray.io/en/latest/serve/api/index.html#serve-run) command inside the container
+    It requires mounting the Serve config file inside the container.

     ```sh
     docker run --mount type=bind,source=${PWD}/serve_config.yaml,target=/serve_app/serve_config.yaml -p 127.0.0.1:8000:8000 -p 127.0.0.1:8265:8265 --name template_rayserve_container --rm template_rayserve_image:v1 serve run serve_config.yaml
     ```